Making the decision to pursue graduate study requires thought and planning.

 There are many resources to assist you in understanding the exam process.
 Start with Kaplan for an excellent guide with practice tests, testing locations, and fees.

-Personal Statement: The personal statement is a critical part of your application process The statement must be clear and succinct and show that you have a definite sense of what you want to do and passion for the field of study.
+Personal Statement: The personal statement is a critical part of your application process.
+The statement must be clear, succinct, and show that you have a definite sense of what you want to do and passion for the field of study.
 Be sure the essay reflects your writing abilities; and is typo-free.
-Ask a faculty member, or a staff person in Career Services or the Writing Center, assist you with editing.
+Ask a faculty member, a staff person in Career Services, or the Writing Center to assist you with editing.

 Recommendation Letters: These letters are written by professionals (often faculty or supervisors who know you well) who can speak about your ability to be successful candidate.
 Letters are often written for graduate school but they can be written on your behalf for jobs too.
 Be sure to talk with your faculty and supervisors well in advance of any application deadlines to ensure that you give them ample time to write and submit your letters.
 Often these letters can be submitted directly to the school via email or an online recommendation system.
 It is your responsibility to ensure the person writing the recommendation has the necessary information to submit the letter.